 Reservations are recommended for most programs; you may use the links below.
 You may also RSVP by emailing email@example.com or calling 213.625.0414 at least 48 hours in advance.
 Please indicate the name, date, and time of the program, as well as your name and the number of people in your party.
 For all ticketed events (classes, workshops, food tours, etc.), pre-payment is required to hold your space.
 Cancellations must be made 48 hours in advance or no refund will be issued.

-ONLINE Tea & Letter Writing: summer lovin’
+Tea & Letter Writing: Letters of Warmth

 This program was launched through the +LAB Artist Residency program presented by the Little Tokyo Service Center in partnership with JANM and continues now in partnership with Tuesday Night Project’s TNTalks initiative.

 Family History Workshop: Genealogy for All Ages!

 Learn how to do genealogical research, even while physically distanced, with family members of all ages!
 We'll highlight activities you can do with children - particularly those engaged in distance learning - to help your family stay connected.
 Find creative ways to share your family stories across generations and how to get started with your genealogical research from home.

 This workshop will be led by Marisa Louie Lee, an independent researcher, genealogy speaker, and mom of two young children, and members of the Nikkei Genealogical Society.

 RSVPs are required using the link below.
 You will be emailed links and instructions to join our conversation on Zoom.
 Please confirm that the email that you register with is the best way to reach you.
 Contact email@example.com if you have any additional questions or specific access concerns.